AllanChain/sane-break/README.md

 You can contribute to the package by submitting PR to https://github.com/AllanChain/sane-break.spec

+##### AppImage version

+Starting from `v0.9.0`, Sane Break also provides an experimental AppImage binary.
+It has several known limitations such as doesn't respect system themes.
+We are open to contributions to improve the AppImage version.

 #### Compiling from source

 Assume all required packages described below is installed, you can use the following commands to compile and install Sane Break.